search icon

 Can I go without a federal registration for my trademark?

-Federal trademark registration isn’t a legal requirement; you can very well get by without one.
-The trademark rights you have under common law are pretty good.
-If you were the first to use a mark, then you technically own it.
+• Common Law Protection: If you were the first to use a mark, you technically own it.
+However, without a federal registration, you must prove prior use in a legal dispute, which can be challenging.
 You can sue someone for trademark infringement if they copy your name for a similar product.
 But without registration, the court battles can be trickier.
 You’d have to clearly prove that you were the first to use the mark.
 But if you registered, you’d have proof, giving you more robust trademark protection.

-You might also be considering a state trademark, which is simpler, quicker, and less expensive to get.
+• State vs. Federal Registration: A state trademark only protects your brand within a single state, while a federal trademark protects your brand nationwide.
+A state trademark is simpler, quicker, and less expensive to get.
 The protections of a state registration are pretty good, but they apply only within the confines of your state.
 What happens when you border another state?
 What if someone just over the way starts using your product name for a similar product?
 It’s rather difficult to limit your “territory” in the days of the Internet and easy transportation.
 Again, a national trademark would definitely make your life easier.

 Please note that you can also register your mark internationally once your company grows to the extent that you are trading overseas.
 If you go the foreign registration route, it’s highly recommended to work with an experienced trademark attorney.